ghensley1098/sse-currency-collection-app/README.md

 ## Description:

 This project was created using Python Django to create a web app allowing users to record their money collections.
-Every aspect of this project entails the following features:
+This project entails the following features:

 1. Create and manage multiple collections
 2. Add detailed entries to each piece of money (year, place, country of printing, and quality).